-Young Activists in St. Louis The lack of preparedness among high school students for the sticker shock of college debt is being addressed by Young Activists United StL, a coalition of “young social justice activists in St. Louis.”
-They have come to prioritize the need to change high school curriculum to include financial literacy about the hazards of student debt.
+Young Activists in St. Louis The lack of preparedness among high school students for the sticker shock of college debt is being taken on by Young Activists United StL, a coalition of “young social justice activists in St. Louis.”
+They seek to change high school curriculum to include financial literacy about the hazards of student debt.

 Tea-Party Hyperpole?
-The “Student Debt War Project” by “parent” Morgan Fisher, includes some useful overview information that captures the magnitude of the student debt crisis.
-Disturbingly, his perspective seems to reflect a Tea Party line that singularly blames the federal government and Obama as primary culprits.
+The “Student Debt War Project” by “parent” Morgan Fisher, includes some useful overview information on the magnitude of the student debt crisis.
+His perspective seems to reflect a Tea Party line that singularly blames the federal government and Obama as primary culprits.

-What’s left out is any discussion of the underlying role of the financial industry and the trickle-down effects of several decades of cuts to public education (due to a right-wing, Neoliberal “cut big government, cut taxes” ideology) that have caused a massive shift from grants to loans and sharply declining government aid that fueled the soaring cost of higher education.
+What’s left out is any discussion of the underlying role of the finance industry and the trickle-down effects of seismic cuts to public education due to a right-wing “cut big government, cut taxes” ideology.
+This neoliberal agenda has caused a massive shift from grants to loans and sharply declining government aid — two interrelated factors that have fueled the soaring cost of higher education.

 The site blares inflammatory language: “Obama Brownshirts Violate Student Debt Laws” and “Beating America’s Student Debt Gestapo.”
 This is standard Tea-Party rhetoric that likens Obama to Hitler – a rhetorical slam that seems filled with inchoate racist enmity that transforms a moderate corporate centrist into a demonic villain; by equating student debt with human genocide, the double-edged racism of this language also trivializes the utter horror of the Holocaust.

-This “Student Debt War Project” site from what appears to be a libertarian right-wing perspective suggests the importance of being careful, critical readers: well-informed on the complexity of political issues and the different kinds of ideologies underlying policy proposals.
+Coming from a libertarian right-wing perspective, the “Student Debt War Project” indicates the importance of being careful, critical readers: well-informed on the complexity of political issues and the different kinds of ideologies underlying policy proposals.

 Student Debt Activist Groups Here’s a list of some of the leading organizations and websites advocating around the issue of student debt.
 A recent blog post in Dollars & Sense offers a surface discussion of the difference of some of these groups.